About croup

 Then your child might develop a harsh, barking cough and sometimes a hoarse voice.
 Your child might also make a high-pitched, squeaky noise as they breathe.
 This is called stridor.

 The noisy breathing and cough are usually worse at night, especially on the second or third night of the illness.
 Symptoms can also get worse if your child gets upset.
 In most children, the symptoms improve over 3-4 days then disappear.
-The cough might linger for up to three weeks.
+The cough might linger for up to 3 weeks.

 - The skin (or muscles) around your child’s neck or rib cage suck in as your child breathes.